Resources to Help Fund Your Education Abroad

 OSU Faculty-led Programs

 OSU Faculty-led Program scholarships are currently program specific and vary in terms of award amount, eligibility, and criteria by program.
 To learn whether a program has specific funding or scholarships to reduce program costs, consult the faculty leaders or the OSU GO Coordinator.
-Current and upcoming Faculty-led Program Offerings can be found here.
+Visit the Faculty-led Program Offerings page to see current and upcoming faculty-led programs.

 Affiliate Program Scholarships